surfingoldelephant/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Test-Path.md

 ### Example 5: Check paths in the Registry

-These commands use `Test-Path` with the PowerShell registry provider.
+These commands use `Test-Path` with the PowerShell Registry provider.

 The first command tests whether the registry path of the **Microsoft.PowerShell** registry key is correct on the system.
 If PowerShell is installed correctly, the cmdlet returns `$true`.